ejr4mhs/node/week-6/workshop/intro-ml.md

 |3|Quinn XCII, Jeremy Zucker, AJR, Alec Benjamin|
 |4|Lauv, Quinn XCII, Dean Lewis, Alec Benjamin, Joel Adams|

-There's isn't necessarily a strict label for each artist.
+There isn't necessarily a strict label for each artist.
 From a first glance, lines 1 & 2 seem to have only hip-hop and rap artists, while 3 & 4 fall along pop or electropop artists.

 But what about artists like Post Malone, who regularly gets listens from users who otherwise usually just listen to pop radio stations?